 When you volunteer, you're not just helping others - you're helping yourself.
 Volunteering leads to new discoveries and new friends.
 Plus, studies show that volunteering helps you live longer and promotes a positive outlook on life.

 In addition, with RSVP you'll receive pre-service orientation, training from the organization where you serve, and free supplemental accident, liability and life insurance while you volunteer.
-Plus, you'll be eligible to attend ongoing educational programs for volunteers offered by RSVP of the Texas Gulf Coast, and you'll be invited to attend RSVP's annual Celebration of Volunteerism event in your area.
+Plus, you'll be eligible to attend ongoing educational programs for volunteers offered by RSVP of Southeast Texas, and you'll be invited to attend RSVP's annual Celebration of Volunteerism event in your area.

 I don't live in Houston.
 Do you have opportunities in my area?

-RSVP of the Texas Gulf Coast has service opportunities available not only in Houston, but also throughout the following counties and their municipalities:
+RSVP of Southeast Texas has service opportunities available not only in Houston, but also throughout the following counties and their municipalities:

 Ft.
 Bend County

 Why should I volunteer through RSVP, instead of just going to my favorite organization directly?